klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 Git automatically detects newly created files, however it does not automatically track newly created files.
 Git expects us to tell which files to track (and which not).

-To make Git track our *readme.txt* file, insert the following command, if you're still inside the *switchfully* directory:
+To make Git track our *readme.txt* file, insert the following command, when inside the *switchfully* directory:
 `git add */readme.txt` or `git add *readme.txt` or `git add *` or `git add .`

 You can also use the following command if you're inside the *version-control* directory: `git add readme.txt`

-**Note:** all these commands will add our file to the stage:
+**Note:** all these commands will add our file to the stage (in this case: the file will be tracked).

----
+After tracking the file, check the working tree status.
 This should provide the following output:
 ```
  On branch master
  No commits yet